Catalog Description

 Activity:

-1. During the lab portion of the course instructor will demonstrate fill flash and bounce flash, which was discussed during the previous lecture.
-After the demonstration, students will be placed in small groups where they will apply both techniques using each other as subjects.
+- Based upon the previous lecture and demonstration, during lab students will be placed in small groups where they will apply both techniques using each other as subjects.
 Instructor will supervise, assist, clarify and help students trouble shoot using flash equipment to achieve the results desired.

 Lecture: